qbicsoftware/cookiecutter-templates-cli/README_DEVELOPMENT.md

 ### Test your code locally
 You can easily run the unit and integration tests for libraries you have written by using the `mvn test` command.
 This is, more or less, what our build system does.
 Take a look at the `.travis.yml` file located in the `common-files` if you want to know all implementation details related to how we do continuous integration.

+### Secure your configuration files before pushing to Git
+It might happen that you accidentally pushed a file containing sensitive data.
+Well, :poop: happens.

+The good part is that this is reversible and.
+The bad part is that, due to compliance with EU law, whenever one of these incidents occurs, the only way to do this right is to not only to [[delete all compromised files from the repository](https://help.github.com/en/articles/removing-sensitive-data-from-a-repository)]], but also to change all compromised passwords, which is a great way to ruin someone's day.

+So don't do it, but if you do, or if you discover such an incident, just know that this *sould* be reported.

 #### Testing a portlet locally using Jetty
 Go to the generated folder (i.e., `generated/donut-portlet` in our case) and run: